token-fien777/DVD/README.md

 Using a simpler model for calculation that crypto investors would understand.
 We architect and implemented the deflationary rewards model.

 - 51% for LP liquidity
-- 20 $DVG per block
+- 30 $DVG per block on Ethereum
-- Less than 100k token daily inflation
+- Less than 100k token distributed to reduce daily inflation

-Deflationary model to reduce “selling pressure” in the market; 2% block rewards reduction bi-weekly.
+Deflationary model to reduce “selling pressure” in the market; 3.5% block rewards reduction bi-weekly.

 By the 4 years cycle, all the block rewards will be fully distributed by the smart contract.